-This drought and heat-resistant small colorful flowering plant is known to cause rare cases of kidney failure.
+This drought and the heat-resistant small colorful flowering plant are known to cause rare cases of kidney failure.
 It is a definite no in your home.
 Unless perhaps in a sealed terrarium that is 100% inaccessible to your cat.

 Lilies, Tropical Plants, and bulbous flowers are toxic for your little kitty cats.
 Even though you can protect your cat from mildly toxic plants, plants like lilies, tulips, and dumbcanes can’t be in the house.
 Not in planters nor otherwise.